 Mossel Bay’s well equipped and busy harbour is frequented by fishing vessels as well as private boats.
 It is here that a number of tourist cruises are based.
 The harbour also provides a picturesque escape for anyone wanting to watch the gentle bobbing of the boats on the blue of the Indian Ocean.

-During your time in Mossel Bay, be sure to indulge in some of the following attractions and activities:
+During your time in Mossel Bay, indulge in some of the following attractions and activities

 - The Shell Museum